yazonnile/svelidation/readme.md

 <!-- or -->
 <input use:inputFunctionForUse={{ clearErrorsOnEvents, clearErrorsOnEvents }}></input>
 ```
-This is the place where `clearErrorsOnEvents` and `clearErrorsOnEvents` options could be overrided
+This is the place where `clearErrorsOnEvents` and `clearErrorsOnEvents` options could be overrided for specific input

 #### createEntryParams
 Check list of types/rules [here](#basic-typesrules)